architolk/architolk.github.io/_pages/booster/wiring.md

 The depicted wiring is between elements in the top of the case, the following connections need to be made to the PCB:

+> TO BE DECIDED: the power plug is not added.
+The GND of the power plug should be connected to the GREEN wires.
+The 12V should be connected to 12V pad of the PCB (teween R28 and C19).
+We might add a switch to switch off the power to the Tube and/or Ge sections.
+The tube switch should be connected to P4 and to the 12V of the power input (which will turn of the heater).
+The Ge switch should be placed before R22/R26, breaking or making the connection between these two components and R14.

+The GREEN wires are all GND should be connected to the GND of the PCB.
+The YELLOW wires conduct the signal path from IN to OUT.
+The RED wires are switch connections and LED connections.

 | Nr | Name | Connection |
 |----|------|------------|
 | 1| led | LED Si booster |